 from a set of MCSs called the CandidateMCSSet as described in this subclause.

-The Rx Supported MCS Set of the STA that transmitted the frame eliciting the response is determined from its
+If the frame eliciting the response was transmitted by an HT STA, the Rx Supported MCS Set is determined from the

-Supported MCS Set field as follows:
+supported MCS Set field in the HT Capabilities element most recently received from the STA, as follows:

 — If a bit in the Rx MCS Bitmask subfield is equal to 0, the corresponding MCS is not supported.